ziming/laravel-statsig/README.md

 // Lastly you can also use LaravelStatsigEvent instead of StatsigEvent
 // as it accepts a laravel user object
 $statsigEvent = new LaravelStatsigEvent('event_name');

+// You can use this convenience method LaravelStatsig::logEventWithAuthUser($statsigEvent);

+// or this
 $statsigEvent->setUser(Auth::user());
 $laravelStatsig->logEvent($statsigEvent);
 ```